 Individual Records Intent Applicable Indicator Required for Compliance 78.
-Secure Isolation, Confinement Time- Out, Record Keeping A service agency shall ensure that, where secure isolation/confinement time out is recommended to be used to address a person's challenging behaviour as part of their behaviour support plan, the following performance standards and measures are adopted: A service agency shall ensure that its written policies and procedures on the use of a secure isolation or time-out room address the following: Regular record keeping (example:, every fifteen minutes) of secure isolation/confinement time-out room use for each person with a SGLR ISR RESP ADL CP Compliance with agency policies and procedures Behaviour support plan Interval tracking sheets Incident reports A letter and/or documentation confirming completion of corrective action. developmental disability who has challenging behaviour, and trend analysis for each person.
-(Policy Directives for Service Agencies: 2.0 Supporting People with Challenging Behaviour)
+Secure Isolation, Confinement Time- Out, Record Keeping • SGLR Compliance with A letter and/or A service agency shall ensure that, where secure isolation/confinement time out is recommended to be used to address a person's challenging behaviour as part of their behaviour support plan, the following performance standards and measures are adopted: A service agency shall ensure that its written policies and procedures on the use of a secure isolation or time- out room address the following: Regular record keeping (example:, every fifteen minutes) of secure isolation/confinement time-out room use for each person with a developmental disability who has challenging behaviour, and trend analysis for each person.
+(Policy Directives for Service Agencies: 2.0 Supporting People with Challenging Behaviour) ISR RESP ADL CP Compliance with agency policies and procedures Behaviour support plan Interval tracking sheets Incident reports documentation confirming completion of corrective action.

 Individual Records Intent Applicable Indicator Required for Compliance 79.
-Restraint, Isolation, Confinement Time-Out, Stopped A service agency shall ensure that the use of physical restraint, mechanical restraint, and secure isolation/confinement time-out is stopped when there may be a risk that the restraint itself will endanger the health or safety of the individual who is being restrained; or the supporting staff person(s) have assessed the individual and situation and have determined that there is no longer a clear and imminent risk that the individual will injure him/herself or others.
+Restraint, Isolation, Confinement Time- Out, Stopped A service agency shall ensure that the use of physical restraint, mechanical restraint, and secure isolation/ confinement time-out is stopped when there may be a risk that the restraint itself will endanger the health or safety of the individual who is being restrained; or the supporting staff person(s) have assessed the individual and situation and have determined that there is no longer a clear and imminent risk that the individual will injure him/ herself or others.
 (Policy Directives for Service Agencies: 2.0 Supporting People with Challenging Behaviour) SGLR ISR RESP ADL CP Charts, Forms, Logs.
 Looking at P&PS and BSP; start and end times are noted.
 A letter and/or documentation confirming completion of corrective action.

 Individual Records Intent Applicable Indicator Required for Compliance 80.
-Secure Isolation, Confinement Time- Out, Notification, Key Staff A service agency shall ensure that, where secure isolation/confinement time out is recommended to be used to address a person's challenging behaviour as part of their behaviour support plan, the following performance standards and measures are adopted: A service agency shall ensure that its written policies and procedures on the use of a secure isolation or time-out room address the following: Notification of key agency staff that the secure isolation/confinement time-out room has been used, and regular report-backs to key clinicians overseeing the person's behaviour support plan.
-(Policy Directives for Service Agencies: 2.0 Supporting People with Challenging Behaviour) SGLR ISR RESP ADL CP Charts, Forms, Logs.
+Secure Isolation, Confinement Time- Out, Notification, Key Staff A service agency shall ensure that, where secure isolation/confinement time out is recommended to be used to address a person's challenging behaviour as part of their behaviour support plan, the following performance standards and measures are adopted: A service agency shall ensure that its written policies and procedures on the use of a secure isolation or time-out room address the following: Notification of key agency staff that the secure isolation/ confinement time-out room has been used, and regular report-backs to key clinicians overseeing the person's behaviour support plan.
+(Policy Directives for Service Agencies: 2.0 Supporting People with Challenging Behaviour) SGLR ISR ADL CP Charts, Forms, Logs.
 Looking at P&PS and BSP.
 Manager/supervisor notified A letter and/or documentation confirming completion of corrective action.

 Individual Records Intent Applicable Indicator Required for Compliance 81.
 Intrusive O Behaviour Interventions, Safeguards A service agency or the clinician who oversees the behaviour support plan must ensure that there are safeguards to prevent misuse of intrusive behaviour intervention.
-(Policy Directives for Service Agencies: 2.0 Supporting People with Challenging Behaviour) SGLR ISR RESP ADL CP Timelines for administration of PRNs as behaviour intervention Timelines for duration of mechanical restraints and CTO Ongoing monitoring-Behaviour support plan Interval tracking sheets Incident reports A letter and/or documentation confirming completion of corrective action.
+(Policy Directives for Service Agencies: 2.0 Supporting People with Challenging Behaviour) SGLR ISR RESP ADL CP Timelines for administration of PRNs as behaviour intervention Timelines for duration of mechanical restraints and CTO Ongoing monitoring- Behaviour support plan Interval tracking sheets Incident reports A letter and/or documentation confirming completion of corrective action.